shanest/nasslli25/content/index.md

 # News and Updates

-- Lodging through UW Conference Services: we are almost at the final stages of preparation with them.
-A link to a reservation page should be live by April 22.
+- Lodging through UW is live!
+You can use [this link](https://washington.irisregistration.com/Form/6820) to reserve a room (also linked on the registration page).
+The deadline is May 30, but we would appreciate if you could book as soon as you are able.
 - Information is being added to the course schedule website as it comes in, so keep your eyes peeled there for updates.
 - Hybrid format: although NASSLLI is fundamentally an in-person event, and the relationships built during in-person attendance are often formative and long-lasting, we do want to make the program available as widely as possible.
 To that end, there is an online-only option for [registration](registration).
 The majority---though not all---courses will be offered on Zoom.
 Information will be added to the course schedule page as it becomes available.
 - Registration is open!
 See the [registration page](registration) for details.
 Please do register as early as you know you are able to make it.